nileshevrywhr/pluralsight-dl/README.md

 some user interaction required;  uncomment code for various levels of automation;

-blob URLs not yet supported
+does not work with blob URLs